maxeisen/MaxEisen.me/public/content/blog/creating-the-blog-component.md

 From there, I was able to write some simple JavaScript in an `onMount` handler to create the correct blog post modal containing the blog post (identified by `postId`, sourced from a separate file on instantiation).

 That was it!

+# Post-Development Additions
+* **Sticky Header**: After initial implementation, I ended up adding a header inside the blog post modals that would stick to the top of the modal while scrolling.
+This will give the reader context as to what the hell they're reading at any point.
+A bit of styling using `position: sticky` and this was pretty straightforward.
+* **Applause Button**: I decided I wanted visitors to be able to "react" to blog posts in a way, also helping me measure the success of my posts (in a nicer way than just checking Google Analytics for visits to "/?blog=true..."), so I used the beautifully simple [applause-button module](http://applause-button.com/) to serve this purpose.
+I downloaded the required files and added them to my `public` directory, while styling the button with some CSS in the `BlogPostModal` Svelte file.
+Also a fantastic, easy, addition!

 # Challenges and Downsides
 This project was certainly challenging in many ways.
 From finding a way to make these blog posts "shareable"-ish, to the classic challenges that any frontend developer faces while trying to style things (like centering a `div` 😠).